Hi, I’m Christophe. I started this website as a hobby in 2010 to share my passion for swimming.

-Before 2003, I seldom swam and only knew the breaststroke.
+I wasn’t really a swimmer before 2003.
+Furthermore, up to that point, I could only swim breaststroke.
 But then a set of circumstances brought me back to the pool.

-I started to swim regularly and improved up to a point that I can now swim all four competitive swimming strokes.
+I started to swim regularly and improved up to the point that I can now swim all four competitive swimming strokes.
 In 2006 I even took part in a triathlon.

-Given the right instructions, I think this can be achieved by anyone.
+Given the right instructions, I think anyone can achieve this.
 So I started this website to help other people learn how to swim, and to have fun in the process.

 the hard way (which means there were many “sink or swim” moments).